 SHULING YONG (DIRECTOR OF PHOTOGRAPHY)

 is a Singapore-born, Chicago-based documentary filmmaker with a passion for social change.
 She has worked on films like RADICAL GRACE (2015, dir.
 Rebecca Parrish), IN TIME TO COME (2017, dir.
 Tan Pin Pin), and films by the award-winning Chicago media collective Kartemquin Films such as IN THE GAME (2015, dir.
-Maria Finitzo), and AMERICA TO ME (dir.
+Maria Finitzo), and AMERICA TO ME (2018, dir.
 Steve James).
-Shuling’s most recent film GROWING ROOTS premiered on the Discovery Channel.
-She is now directing her first feature-length documentary, INTUITION, which was selected for Good Pitch² Southeast Asia 2017.
+Shuling’s film GROWING ROOTS (2015) premiered on the Discovery Channel.
+She is now directing her first feature-length documentary, UNTEACHABLE, which was selected for Good Pitch² Southeast Asia 2017 and won Best Pitch at the CNEX Chinese Documentary Film Forum 2017.
 Shuling is a Kartemquin Films Diverse Voices in Docs Fellow, a participating filmmaker at the BRITDOC Queer Impact Producers Lab, the DocNet Southeast Asia Strategy Workshop and the KOMAS Video For Change Forum.